-A black hat technique using a software that creates content and websites with the sole purpose of ranking for low competition long tail keywords.
+A black hat technique using software that creates content and websites with the sole purpose of ranking for low competition long-tail keywords.
 These sites are then used for adds, creating backlinks, collecting emails and gathering revenue in other ways.

 A link that shows up on all the pages of your website.
 These are usually links placed in the header or footer section which is then used across your website.

 ✅Also Known As: Skyscraper Technique, Skyscraper SEO

 Skyscraping is a method where you find popular web pages with many backlinks, write content that improves on them and then reach out to websites that are linking to them offering your link with the improved content instead.